-1Factory for Dreams and Ideas.
-Kanazawa Institute of Technology 7-1 Ohgigaoka, Nonoichi, Ishikawa 921-8501, Japan 2Department of Robotics, Kanazawa Institute of Technology 7-1 Ohgigaoka, Nonoichi, Ishikawa 921-8501, Japan
+Factory for Dreams and Ideas.
+Kanazawa Institute of Technology 7-1 Ohgigaoka, Nonoichi, Ishikawa 921-8501, Japan Department of Robotics, Kanazawa Institute of Technology 7-1 Ohgigaoka, Nonoichi, Ishikawa 921-8501, Japan

 Abstract.
-This paper describes a hardware and software system on the KidSize humanoid robots of the team SItiK in RoboCup 2009.
-These robots are about 60cm tall and 5kg in weight, and equipped directional cameras, 3D motion sensors, tiny laptop computers (SONY, VAIO Type U), and have 20 DOFs.
+This paper describes a hardware and software system on the KidSize humanoid robots of the team SitiK in RoboCup 2010.
+These robots are about 56cm tall and 4.3kg in weight, and equipped directional cameras, acceleration and gyroscope, tiny laptop computers (SONY, VAIO Type U), Microcomputer (Microchip Technology Inc., PIC 30F3012) and have 20 DOFs.
 These big and heavy robots are designed and made by ourselves that can perform a physically strong play.
-The robot can walk twice faster and kick a shoot three times stronger compared with our old robots.
+The robot can walk 1.5 times faster and more stabilize compared with our old robots.